carlos-l/PowerShell-Scripts/vSphere-Support-Tool/README.md

 ### Credits

-Thanks goes out to the reddit.com/r/powershell community who have always helped out when I got stuck.
+Thanks goes out to the reddit.com/r/powershell community who have always been a fantastic help and resource.